10 Psychology-Backed Hacks for Creating Engaging Videos

 Ever heard of the Baader-Meinhof phenomenon?
 Also called the “frequency illusion,” it describes the fact that once you encounter something new, you suddenly start to notice it everywhere.

 In marketing, this frequency illusion is a cognitive habit that can easily be harnessed.
 It can be as simple as featuring your logo everywhere in your communication.
-To go one step further, you should also make sure that all video content reinforces ideas, topics, and concepts that your audience identifies with.
+To go one step further, you should also make sure that all video content reinforces ideas, topics, and concepts that your audience identifies with which will make them more likely to purchase your product or service.

 What this means is that you should essentially be telling similar stories in different ways.
 This will allow you to create a frequency illusion within your audience which, in turn, will help you generate sales.

-An actionable tip here would be to create videos that are tailored for social media and inspired by your current TV campaign.
+One of the best actionable tips here is to increase your sales involves creating videos that are tailored for social media and inspired by your current TV campaign.

 We just mentioned making sure your audience identifies with your audience.
 Fun fact: research has shown that consumers perceive the same type of personality characteristics in brands as they do in other people.